NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 ### **Languages**

 -   [Python](https://www.python.org/) - the main backend programming language used.
 Python is a [interpreted, object-oriented, high-level programming language](https://www.python.org/doc/essays/blurb/).
 Python is used in tandem with Django to construct the views and main site logic.
--   [HTML5](https://en.wikipedia.org/wiki/HTML5) I used HTML to define structure and layout of thesite;
+-   [HTML5](https://en.wikipedia.org/wiki/HTML5) I used HTML to define structure and layout of the site;
 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - is used as the stylesheet language for styling and rendering.
 -   [Javascript](https://www.javascript.com/) - is the renowned programming scripting language and the main libraries are JS.